 Research shows that most people cheat in some situations, as long as they can find a way to justify their cheating to themselves.
 This is why appealing to people’s sense of honesty and begging them to be honest is not very effective; often people don’t even know that they are cheating.
-On this page we cover a variety of more indirect methods that shown to decrease cheating and increase honesty.
-For example: you can activate moral values moments before an opportunity for cheating, and you can arrange things so that people feel that others are looking -- even of the “others” are just images of eyes on a computer screen.
+On this page we cover a variety of more indirect methods shown to decrease cheating and increase honesty.
+For example: you can activate moral values moments before an opportunity for cheating.
 Above all, leaders should model honest and ethical behavior (walking the walk, not just talking the talk).